jrrhuang/fmrg/README.md

 by Jerry Y. Huang, Justin Lin, Sheel Shah, Kartik Nair, and Nicholas M. Boffi.

-## Background

-Flow maps are few-step generative models that approximate the solution operator of a flow ODE, replacing iterative denoising with a learned trajectory predictor.
-This makes high-quality samples reachable in only a handful of network forward passes — but also makes the usual inference-time control techniques developed for diffusion (posterior sampling, classifier-free guidance, reward tilting) nontrivial to apply: gradient signals must now propagate through the flow map rather than through a long sampling chain.

-FMRG closes that gap.
-It formulates inference-time alignment of a pre-trained flow map as a deterministic optimal-control problem, then derives two practical training-free guidance schemes from the resulting first-order conditions.
-The result is one framework that handles both classical latent-space inverse problems and learned reward objectives, in only a few NFEs per sample.
+FMRG is a training-free framework for inference-time alignment of pre-trained flow maps.
+Guidance is cast as a deterministic optimal-control problem over the flow map's trajectory; two practical algorithms — Jacobian (**FMRG-J**) and Euclidean (**FMRG-E**) — fall out of the first-order conditions.
+The same framework covers classical latent-space inverse problems and learned reward objectives in only a few NFEs per sample.
+The release also ships FLUX-FlowMap ports of the FlowDPS and FlowChef baselines (`--method {flowdps, flowchef}`).

-## What this paper does

-### 1. A control-theoretic framework for flow-map guidance

-We cast inference-time alignment as the minimization of a terminal reward over the flow map's trajectory.
-The first-order optimality conditions of this problem give a clean prescription for how the trajectory should be perturbed, without retraining and without ever invoking a long sampling chain.

-### 2. Two training-free guidance algorithms

-Two solvers fall out of the framework:

-- **FMRG-J** — Jacobian variant.
-Backpropagates the reward gradient through the flow map's endpoint prediction.
-Higher fidelity to the optimal-control solution; requires gradient checkpointing at higher resolutions.
-- **FMRG-E** — Euclidean variant.
-Drops the Jacobian and applies a direct correction to the predicted clean sample.
-Cheaper per step, robust, and competitive with FMRG-J on most inverse-problem tasks.

-Both are selectable from a single CLI flag (`--grad_mode {jac, euc}`).

-### 3. Applications

-- **Latent-space inverse problems** on FLUX.1-Dev with a distilled flow-map
-  LoRA: 4× super-resolution, 61×61 motion deblur, and 64×64 box inpainting.
-- **Reward-guided generation** with a reward ensemble on artistic and GenEval prompts.

-The release also ships FLUX-FlowMap ports of the FlowDPS and FlowChef baselines under `--method {flowdps, flowchef}` for direct comparison.

 ## Installation